Skip to main content

 Limits to understand

 ToolPin recomputes MCPB SHA-256 only from code-allowlisted HTTPS artifact hosts, verifies npm tarballs against registry.npmjs.org SRI, and resolves OCI manifest digests when registries are reachable.
 Unavailable bytes are reported as unavailable, not treated as verified.
 It checks whether declared pins are present and whether the reviewed lockfile still matches the resolved install plan.
-It is not a blanket runtime validator; optional live checks can capture tool-description hashes when the server is reachable and credentials are available.
+It is not a blanket runtime validator; optional live checks pin the live MCP tool surface, including input schemas, when the server is reachable and credentials are available.

 Start with Install your first server.